Unfolding and injectivity of the Kudla-Millson lift of genus 1: Introduction

 In this article we apply Borcherds' formalism~\cite{bo;grass} to unfold the theta integrals that arise from the very definition of the Kudla--Millson lift.
 As an application, we compute the Fourier expansion of such integrals and prove that the Kudla--Millson lift is injective in many cases.
 The latter result is the same as~\cite[Theorem~$5.3$]{br;converse}, but it is here proved in a different way.

-The new procedure illustrated in this paper has the advantage of paving the ground for a strategy to prove the injectivity of the Kudla--Millson lift in the case of general signature, generalizing~\cite{brfu}, as well as the cases of genus higher than~$1$; see Section~\ref{sec;furthgen} for further information.
-Results on those different cases are currently part of further research, and will be published separately.
+The new procedure illustrated in this paper has the advantage of paving the ground for a strategy to prove the injectivity of the Kudla--Millson lift in the case of general signature, generalizing~\cite{brfu}, as well as the cases of genus higher than~$1$.

+This has been recently implemented by the author and Metzler~\cite{metzlerzuffetti}, and the author and Kiefer~\cite{kieferzuffetti} respectively.

+The theta kernel of the Kudla--Millson lift may be constructed as a theta form associated to the reductive dual pair~$(\SL_2(\RR),\bigO(n,2))$.
+The theta correspondence in this setting has been of great interest in several other articles, for instance in the works of Oda~\cite{oda} and Rallis--Schiffmann~\cite{rallis-schiffmann},~\cite{rallis}, where theta lifts from elliptic modular forms (with level) to orthogonal modular forms were studied.

 We now explain the results of this article in more details.
 Let~$\big(L,(\cdot{,}\cdot)\big)$ be a non-degenerate even lattice of signature~$(b,2)$, where~$b>2$.
 We denote by~$q(\lambda)=(\lambda,\lambda)/2$ the quadratic form of~$L$, and write~$\lambda^2$ in place of~$(\lambda,\lambda)$, for every~$\lambda\in L$.
 To simplify the illustration, we assume~$L$ to be \emph{unimodular}.
 Let~$k=1+b/2$.
 This is an even integer, as one can easily deduce from the well-known classification of unimodular lattices.